 • While Type 2 diabetes accounts for up to 90% of all diabetes cases in the community, it accounted for just over 60% of all hospitalisations for diabetes in 2014-15.
 Type 1 diabetes accounted for around 34% of hospitalisations and gestational diabetes for 4.6%.

-• While diabetes was the principal (underlying) cause of just over 2% of all deaths in NSW in 2013 (1,289 deaths), around 10% of all deaths in that year were related to diabetes (5,081 deaths).
+• While diabetes was the principal (underlying) cause of around 3% of all deaths in NSW in 2015 (1,551 deaths), around 5% of all deaths in that year were directly related to diabetes (2,934 deaths) and 11% (5,867) involved diabetes in some way.
 Cardiovascular disease was the most common cause of death among people with diabetes.

 Latest available data for adults in Australia